-Contract Support & Service Development
+Contractor Support & Service Development

-- Support for Essential and Advanced services - Commissioning Environment for Local Services - Negotiation of Local Services - Supporting Delivery of Local Services - Development of Services Database & Opportunities
+- Support for Essential and Advanced services - Commissioning Environment for Local Services - Negotiation of Local Services - Supporting Delivery of Local Services - Development of Services Database, Evaluation Tool & Opportunities

-In 2024/25 we will: What does success look like? • Proactively identify contractors and support contractors where requested, with any difficulties complying with contract requirements and support implementation where appropriate.
-Ongoing programme of support through face-to-face pharmacy visits or via electronic means.
-Proactively encourage uptake of Advanced Services, provide a briefing on the services and arrangements.
+In 2025/26 we will:

+- Proactively identify contractors and support contractors where requested, with any difficulties complying with contract requirements and support implementation where appropriate.
+Ongoing programme of support through face-to-face pharmacy visits or via electronic means. - Proactively encourage uptake of Essential and Advanced Services, provide a briefing on the services and arrangements.
 Develop pathways and enablers to encourage uptake.
-Support rollout and implementation of Pharmacy First.
-Provide guidance to all contractors explaining the local commissioning landscape and arrangements via a local essential service guide updated annually.
+Support increase in referrals for Pharmacy First. - Provide guidance to all contractors explaining the local commissioning landscape and arrangements via a local essential service guide updated annually.
 Update services information quarterly on the website.
 Providing a webinar when required on changes to local service level agreements, to highlight to contractors any significant changes or key requirements of new contracts.
-Support and work with contractors to improve claiming of these services.
-Bookable dates for pharmacies to receive personalised support, released quarterly & Service Development and Support Lead available at local training events to support and answer questions.
-Data on Advances services including Pharmacy First provision tracked and support offered for zero performers.
-Essential service guides updated when required to include all locally commissioned services and a process to keep up to date.
-Contractors have access to up-to-date SLAs and PGDs for all services. • Proactively working with local commissioners to negotiate new Local Services provision and maintain and develop current local services, Quarterly meetings with each of the public health teams & information distilled to contractors, including commissioning ensuring their profitability and use of NHS contracts where possible.
-Review of existing local services to ensure that continuation and development takes place.
+Support and work with contractors to improve claiming of these services. - Proactively working with local commissioners to negotiate new Local